Nesegreven/EnigmaMachine/README.md

 - **Historical Rotor/Reflector Support**
   Rotors I–V, UKW-B and UKW-C reflectors.
 - **Ring Settings & Positions**
-  Correct handling of ringstellung and rotor positions, including double-stepping.
+  Handling ringstellung and rotor positions, including double-stepping.
 - **Plugboard**
   Support for custom plugboard (Steckerbrett) wiring pairs.
 - **Configuration Management**
   Save/restore/reset configurations.
 - **Live Encryption**
   See output as you type.
-- **Accurate Simulation**
-  Carefully follows historical stepping and encryption logic.

 ## How to Use